Biot–Savart law: Theoretical background

-Initially, the Biot–Savart law was discovered experimentally, then this law was derived in different ways theoretically.
+Initially, the Biot–Savart law was discovered experimentally, in response to the work of Ampère.
+In its initial form, it looked very different, as modern vector calculus methods did not yet exist.
+Today, this law was derived in different ways theoretically from Maxwell's equations.
 In The Feynman Lectures on Physics, at first, the similarity of expressions for the electric potential outside the static distribution of charges and the magnetic vector potential outside the system of continuously distributed currents is emphasized, and then the magnetic field is calculated through the curl from the vector potential.
 Another approach involves a general solution of the inhomogeneous wave equation for the vector potential in the case of constant currents.
 The magnetic field can also be calculated as a consequence of the Lorentz transformations for the electromagnetic force acting from one charged particle on another particle.
 Two other ways of deriving the Biot–Savart law include: 1) Lorentz transformation of the electromagnetic tensor components from a moving frame of reference, where there is only an electric field of some distribution of charges, into a stationary frame of reference, in which these charges move.
 2) the use of the method of retarded potentials.